-The bottom course of an inside-outside outside curve will require no Key Blocks.
-However, as the wall is built higher it begins to get squeezed, so Key Block must be introduced.
-Due to the nature of changing radii, exactly how many Key Blocks is unpredictable and differs on a case to case basis.
+The bottom course of an inside-outside curve will require no key blocks.
+However, as the wall is built higher, it begins to get squeezed, so key blocks may be introduced.
+Due to the nature of changing radii, exactly how many key blocks you will need is unpredicatble and differs on a case to case basis.